TiendaNube/api-docs/guides/Payment Provider/README.md

 In very few words, the steps to develop and deploy an app are:

-1. The developer creates a Partner account at Nuvemshop’s Partner’s Portal.
+1. The developer creates a Partner’s account at Nuvemshop’s Partner’s Portal.
 2. The developer creates a Payments App at Nuvemshop’s Partner’s Portal
-3. The developer sets up a scalable backend on their own infrastructure where the Nuveshop’s REST APIs will be implemented.
+3. The developer sets up a scalable backend on their own infrastructure where the Nuvemshop’s REST APIs will be implemented.
 4. The developer Nuvemshop’s REST APIs, including the Payment Provider and Transaction’s resources.
 5. The developer implements their frontend scripts according to Nuvemshop’s JS interface specifications, hosts the file in a public CDN and provides a link to the file or files through our APIs.
 6. The app is audited by Nuvemshop to test the implementation, scalability, stability, and other important factors.